wp-statistics/wp-statistics/readme.txt

 Make sure you have WordPress configured correctly for SMTP and also check your WP Cron is working correctly.
 You can use [Cron View](http://wordpress.org/plugins/cron-view) to examine your WP Cron table and see if there are any issues.

 = Does WP Statistics support multi-site? =
-WP Statistics hasn't been tested with multi-site and there have been some issues reported with getting it enabled correctly on all sites in a network.
+WP Statistics doesn't officially support multi-site however it does have limited functionally associated with it and should function without issue.
+However no support is provided at this time.

 = Does WP Statistics report on post hits? =
 Yes, version 6.0 has introduced page hit statistics!